What is a Patch Cable? - Qiling

 mt rj fiber optic patch cord

-The MT-RJ fiber optic patch cord comes in two categories: pinned and unpinned.
-The pinned and unpinned categories are joined to enable the transmission of data on a network.
+The MT-RJ fiber optic patch cords are categorized into pinned and unpinned types, which are used to transmit data on a network.

 Patch Cable vs. Ethernet Cable: What Is the Difference?